 At Texas Center for Breast and Body, we believe that the most important tools we have are our ears.
 We listen to your concerns and desires and then give you our medical knowledge so you can make informed decisions about your body.
 That’s why Dr. Mark Schusterman works with multiple styles of implants, including saline implants.

 The biggest advantage of saline breast implants is the way they go into the body.
 Unlike pre-filled silicone implants, saline implants are empty when Dr. Schusterman inserts them into the tissue pocket.
 Dr. Schusterman then uses a sterile tube and saline solution to fill the implants to a predetermined size, based on what you decide during your consultation.
 The implant shell is then sealed and the incision site is sutured closed.

 Having the ability to insert an empty shell and fill it while it is inside the body is important because it means that the initial surgery can be done with a smaller incision.
 This means faster healing and less scarring.
-If for any reason you are unhappy with the shape or size of your saline breast implants, Dr. Schusterman can add or subtract saline from the implant to adjust your appearance without another full surgery.
+If for any reason you are unhappy with the shape or size of your saline implants Houston plastic surgeon, Dr. Schusterman can add or subtract saline from the implant to adjust your appearance without another full surgery.

 Because of certain innovations made in recent years to silicone implants and fillers, saline breast implants may actually have a slightly higher chance of an implant rupture, depending on the size of the implant and its placement.